Friday, 30 April 2010

 Ah, this thing called life?
 What does it mean?
 Just when, from all outwardly signs, I look as though I have it sorted, nice house, good job, money in the bank, I'm mostly left feeling there must be something more.

-Let’s face it, the first part is easy with all that enthusiasm for the new things you are discovering.
-The whole world opens up with infinite possibilities.
+Let’s face it, the first part is easy, in your 20s, with all that enthusiasm for the new things you are discovering, driven by indefatigable amounts of testosterone.
+The whole world opens up with infinite possibilities, and you have the drive to fucken kill it all.
+Take it by the horns and smash it.
+You are the discus player in your own narrative.

 Nine Doors